Embracing the Journey: A Caregiver’s Guide to Pre-Diagnosis Dementia Support

 You don’t have to walk this path alone.
 There are numerous resources and support systems available to help you:

 Remember, caring for yourself is as important as caring for your loved one.
-You can find the balance needed to continue providing the best care possible by accessing resources and support.
+Accessing resources and support can help you find the balance needed to continue providing the best care possible.
 Your journey as a caregiver is one of profound love and resilience.

 The Importance of Caregiver Journaling